HeftyB/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used as a part of token-based authentication, where the client will use the provided token to authenticate each request to the api.

 - [ ] What steps can you take in your web apps to keep your data secure?

+End to end user encryption, pgp encoded communication, local disk encrytpion, little to no JavaScript(it has the worst security holes, but it looks cool), requiring user 2FA, in house hosting, have entire app eco-system built with air gapping in mind(local cache).

 - [ ] Describe how web servers work.

+on the most basic level a computer connected to any network set up to listen for certain request and respond accordingly.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+C - put/post
+R - get
+U - put/post/patch
+D - delete

 ## Project Set Up